-A Short History of Anime
+A Short History of Anime | Anime Guide

 History of Anime

-The history of the anime goes back to 1907 when many Japanese artists were influenced by Western animation and decided to create specific national content for Japan.
-At that time this was very difficult because materials were expensive and Japan suffered several economic crises due to natural disasters and later because of the war.
+The history of anime goes back to 1907.
+At this time, many Japanese artists were influenced by Western animation and decided to create specific national content for Japan.
+This was very difficult because materials were expensive and Japan suffered several economic crises due to natural disasters and later because of WW2.

 In the 1940s, Japan premiered the first animated film which was sponsored by the government.
-When the war ended, over the years the manga (Japanese comics) were distributed to the population as a distraction of the harsh realities that Japanese people had to face after the war.
+When the war ended, over the years the manga (Japanese comics) were distributed to the population.
+They served as a distraction from the harsh realities that Japanese people had to face after the war.

-.
-Anime’s characteristics are having real-feeling plots, full of emotions, drama, and in some cases much exaggeration of the actions performed by the characters.
+Today there are a plethora of anime titles aimed at all types of audiences, and it has grown to become one of the most important export products for the Japanese economy.
+Anime’s characteristics are having real-feeling plots, full of emotions and drama.
+In some cases, strong exaggeration of the actions performed by the characters is used.
 Common anime tends to have characters with large, oval eyes, outrageous haircuts, and very humanized bodies.

-also has a subculture-heavy district in Den Den Town.
+Around the world, amateur anime conventions are held where experiences are shared and figures, DVDs, cards, collectibles, and any other materials related to anime are sold.
+In Tokyo, you can find whole neighborhoods specialized in anime culture such as Akihabara and Ikebukuro.
+Osaka also has a subculture-heavy district in Den Den Town.
 Anime has an important socio-cultural impact on the population of Japan and the international community, and will continue to do so for people will always have a need to be able to escape their daily lives through fantasy and entertainment.